Martial Arts Institute Socorro

 Misty is an Arizona native whose physical fitness journey ignited when she became a personal trainer and group fitness instructor in the Phoenix Metro and East Valley for 10 years.

-Though she didn’t intend to participate, Grandmaster Daniel Walker encouraged her to join in, explaining that women and children are more frequently targeted and have more need to protect themselves.
+Her study of martial arts began 7 years ago when she began training with Grandmaster Daniel Walker who encouraged her to join, explaining that women and children are more frequently targeted and have more need to protect themselves.

 She recognized the truth of his words and gave it a shot.
 She’s been hooked ever since and earned black belts in both Hapkido and Tae Kwon Do.